-How to write a service page
+How to Write a Service Page

+If you own a service-based business, guess what you need (like, yesterday)?
+A service page!
 But are you wondering how to write a service page that explains your offers well and converts readers into clients?
+Well, that’s what we’re going to go over in this blog.
+Read on!

 So, what is a service page?